Don’t overlook the Waccamaw River fall bass bite

-As October arrives, outdoor junkies spend more time away from home than at home, with hunting seasons wide open and the saltwater fishery sizzling along the coastal front.
+As October arrives, outdoor junkies spend more time away from home than at home.
+Hunting seasons are wide open and the saltwater fishery is sizzling along the coastal front.

-The Waccamaw is one of the prettiest rivers around, beginning at the spillway below Lake Waccamaw in North Carolina and dumping into Winyah Bay near Georgetown, S.C.
-And while thousands of people drive over these tar-colored waters daily, few anglers venture into these bald cypress-lined channels to catch a bass.
+The Waccamaw is one of the prettiest rivers around.
+It begins at the spillway below Lake Waccamaw in North Carolina and dumps into Winyah Bay near Georgetown, S.C.
+Thousands of people drive over these tar-colored waters daily.
+But few anglers venture into these bald cypress-lined channels to catch a bass.

-Pro angler Dana Rabon of Conway, S.C., calls the Waccamaw home, and she said fall fishing there is never to be missed.
+Pro angler Dana Rabon of Conway, S.C., calls the Waccamaw home.
+And she said anglers should never miss fall fishing there.

-“The fall fishing can be fantastic on the Waccamaw,” said Rabon, who fishes the BAA Woman’s Pro Bass Tour.
+“The fall fishing can be fantastic on the Waccamaw,” said Rabon, who fishes the LBAA Women’s Pro Bass Tour.
 “As the water cools down, the bass go into the creeks to feed and fatten up for the winter.”

 Downstream from the state line, the centuries of channel movements and the fact the river follows a major swamp corridor creates small creeks and channels all over.
 The Waccamaw River snakes from one side of the watershed to the other, with plenty of places to fish.

-Bass make a living there throughout the yea; the habitat ranges from super-shallow areas to very deep holes in channel bends and old oxbow lakes.
+Bass make a living there throughout the year.
+The habitat ranges from super-shallow areas to very deep holes in channel bends and old oxbow lakes.
 As cooler weather begins to drive the water temperature down, the fishery responds, beginning with the baitfish and followed by the apex predators.

 Rabon’s favorite creeks are ones with treetops, logs or brush piles off the bank, but near the shallower sections.

 “I like finding a treetop or some structure in 3- to 4-foot water in the creeks.
 Bass will be hanging in these structures looking to ambush passing baitfish,” she said.